France Cordova - Director, National Science Foundation

 Robie Samanta Roy is vice president of technology strategy and innovation at Lockheed Martin.
 Robie's primary responsibilities include: developing and providing technical intelligence and strategy for the corporation; engaging the global, science and technology (S&T) ecosystem outside the corporation – including government labs, universities, large and small businesses, and startups; and fostering cross-enterprise innovation within Lockheed Martin.
 Robie also works with leaders from across the company to develop and actively manage enterprise technology roadmaps aligned with customer and business area needs.
 He also serves as a liaison with government and non-government organizations critical to the formation of S&T policy and the execution of research.

-Daniel Larson - Professor of Physics, Penn State University
+Daniel Larson - Professor of Physics and Former Dean of the Eberly College of Science, Penn State

 William Vanderlinde - Chief Scientist, IARPA